Nordblom Company and Cornish Associates Purchase The Providence Journal Building

 About Cornish Associates

 Cornish Associates is an innovative real estate development company committed to the principles of New Urbanism and to the overarching mission of creating diverse, walkable, and sustainable places.
 The company provides planning, design, development, and property management services as owner/developer and consultant on a broad variety of mixed-use real estate ventures.
 Cornish owns and manages 13 properties in downcity Providence with 197 apartments and 35 small businesses.
 Cornish also owns and manages Mashpee Commons, a mixed-use commercial and residential development on Cape Cod.
-Cornish Associates is headquartered in Providence, Rhode Island.[box style=”note”]Full disclosure: I work for Cornish Associates.[/box]
+Cornish Associates is headquartered in Providence, Rhode Island.[alert type=”warning”]Full disclosure: I work for Cornish Associates.[/alert]